pwestman/pwestman.github.io/README.md

 This product is open source, with the hopes that users will modify and distribute their own customized versions for the advancement of beekeeping metrics.
+We hope that it will find it’s way to be used in the real hives, where user might add additional features and measurement reading, that will enhance the productivity of the product even more.

 ### 2.2.2 Design Constraints

-Smart Hive is meant to operate year round to gather metrics on the hive’s health.
+Smart Hive is meant to operate year-round to gather metrics on the hive’s health.
 This allows beekeepers to determine if human intervention is required for the survival of the hive.
 However, the product is designed so that it will not impact the daily movement of the bees.
+When the product will be installed on the hive, insulation for the electronics should be added, which will ensure that no weather conditions may influence the readings.
+One of the constrains could be internet connection, if the hives are meant to be placed somewhere in the remote destination.
+But there are quite a few solutions, such as 3G modules, that will supply the Raspberry Pi 3 with the internet access.
+Also, another constrain could be power supply, again in the case of remote destination, but the Raspberry PI 3 could be supplied with power using the Solar panels, if there is no possibility to power them up from the outlet.
+At this point, Smart Hive has not been designed to work in all weather conditions.
+The joints are not sealed, meaning that all electrical components are vulnerable to water from rain or snow.
+For this reason, it is not recommended to set up Smart Hive outside when there is a potential for precipitation.

 ### 2.2.3 Product Functions